 While his first book promoted global supply chain optimization based on industry “best practices” and his second book fine-tuned the techniques for oil, gas, and power companies, Jacoby takes a holistic perspective in this (his third) book, acknowledging and proposing solutions for the problems caused in part by these “optimized” global supply chains.

 ABOUT THE AUTHOR

 David Jacoby has been consulting for 30 years in operations strategy and performance improvement.
 He is the President of Boston Strategies International, which consults to the largest industrial manufacturing, energy, and logistics companies worldwide, as well as lenders, law firms, and government and international nongovernmental organizations.
-He is the author of Trump, Trade and The End of Globalization (Praeger, 2018); The High Cost of Low Prices (Business Expert Press, 2017); Optimal Supply Chain Management in Oil, Gas, and Power Generation (PennWell 2012); and Guide to Supply Chain Management (The Economist 2009).
+He is the author of Trump, Trade and The End of Globalization (Praeger, 2018); From Bogota to Beijing: Development and Life After Globalization (Lexington Press, 2017); The High Cost of Low Prices (Business Expert Press, 2017); Optimal Supply Chain Management in Oil, Gas, and Power Generation (PennWell 2012); and Guide to Supply Chain Management (The Economist 2009).
 Formerly, he taught Operations Management at Boston University’s graduate school of business.
 He holds an MBA from the Wharton School, a Master’s in International Business from the Lauder Institute, and a Bachelor of Science in Economics from the University of Pennsylvania.